-To accomplish this, the Collaborative and its staff will make every effort to comply with the letter and the spirit of the Massachusetts equal educational opportunities law which prohibits discrimination in public school admissions and programs.
+To accomplish this, the Collaborative and its staff will make every effort to comply with the letter and the spirit of the Massachusetts Access to Equal Educational Opportunity regulations, which prohibit discrimination in public school admissions and programs.

-This will mean that every student will be given equal opportunities in school admission, admissions to courses, course content, support services, and extracurricular and athletic activities.
+This means that every student will be given equal opportunities in school admission, admissions to courses, course content, support services, and extracurricular and athletic activities.